korginc/logue-sdk/platform/nutekt-digital/README.md

 * `void OSC_PARAM(uint16_t index, uint16_t value)`: Called whenever the user changes a parameter value.

+For more details see the [Oscillator Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__osc__inst.html).
+Also see the [Oscillator Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__osc__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.

 ### Modulation Effects API (modfx)

 Your main implementation file should include `usermodfx.h` and implement the following functions.
-For more details see the [Modulation Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/nutekt-digital/v1.1-0/html/group__modfx__inst.html).

 * `void MODFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
 See `inc/userprg.h` for possible values of platform and api.

 * `void MODFX_PROCESS(const float \*main_xn, float \*main_yn, const float \*sub_xn,  float \*sub_yn, uint32_t frames)`: This is where you should process the input samples.
 This function is called every time a buffer of *frames* samples is required (1 sample per frame).  *\*\_xn* buffers denote inputs and *\*\_yn* denote output buffers, where you should write your results.

-    _Note: There are *main\_* and *sub\_* versions of the inputs and outputs in order to support the dual timbre feature of the nutekt-digital.
-On the nutekt-digital, both main and sub should be processed the same way in parallel.
+    _Note: There are *main\_* and *sub\_* versions of the inputs and outputs in order to support the dual timbre feature of the prologue.
+On the prologue, both main and sub should be processed the same way in parallel.
 On other non-multitimbral platforms you can ignore *sub\_xn* and *sub\_yn*_

     _Note: Buffer lengths up to 64 frames should be supported.
 However you can perform multiple passes on smaller buffers if you preffer.
 (Optimize for powers of two: 16, 32, 64)_

+For more details see the [Modulation Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__modfx__inst.html).
+Also see the [Effects Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__fx__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.

 * `void MODFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.

 ### Delay Effects API (delfx)

 Your main implementation file should include `userdelfx.h` and implement the following functions.
-For more details see the [Delay Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/nutekt-digital/v1.1-0/html/group__delfx__inst.html).

 * `void DELFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
 See `inc/userprg.h` for possible values of platform and api.